willmino/UFOs/README.md

 I used the d3 library to select the `tbody` table body element where I appended each table division element.

 This allowed for the beginning of the table construction.
 To construct the table, I began constructing the function `buildTable(data)`.
-I first declared this function and inside `{}` of the function I set the `html` attribute of the `tbody` elemenet equal to an empty string, to initialize an empty table everytime the webpage is loaded.
-This clears prefiltered data so taht when a user begins entering new filter information, their filtered results would not be determined by previous instances of filtering the table.
+I first declared this function and inside the `{}` of the function I set the `html` attribute of the `tbody` element equal to an empty string, to initialize an empty table everytime the webpage was loaded.
+This cleared prefiltered data so that when a user began entering new filter information, their filtered results would not be determined by previous instances of filtering the table.
 Then, I iterated through the `data` list of javascript objects using a `forEach` function.
 I created the variable `dataRow` and passed it through this `forEach` function.
 An arrow function was implemented inside the `forEach` function and this new function would set the variable `row` equal to the act of appending a `tr` table row element to the `tbody` element, for every `tableRow` iteration variable which represented each object in the list of objects.
 Then, another `forEach` function was implemented to add a `td` element to each table row element.
 This would serve to create all of the columns within each row of the table.
 To iterate through each object in the list of objects and append `td` elements to each `tr` I needed to use the `Object` datatype and chain the `values()` function to it.
 By doing so, I allowed the `dataRow` variable to now represent each iterable object in the list of objects.
 The second `forEach` function could now iterate with the `val` variable.
 The purpose of this was to create code to finally implement the act of appending a `td` element to each `tr` element.
 Declaring the `cell` variable equal to `row.append('td')` allowed for this.
-Finally, the `cell.text(val)` line of code drilled down into the HTML element for each cell of the table we created and set the `text` attribute equal to the `val` variable.
+Finally, the `cell.text(val)` line of code drilled down into the HTML element for each cell of the table I created and set the `text` attribute equal to the `val` variable.
 The `val` variable represented each actual data value from each set of `[key, value]` pairs within each object that was a part of our list of objects.
-This was performed so that we could fill our data table with the values from each object, value by value, for each row of data.
+This was performed so that I could fill our data table with the values from each object, value by value, for each row of data.
 Alas, the HTML table was created using javascript.

 `function buildTable(data) {`